The South Windsor Teen Center is located in the Charles E. Enes Community Center

 Rising S.T.A.R.S. - South Windsor Teens Assisting, Respecting, Sharing

-South Windsor Youth & Family Services offers the Rising Stars Summer Community Service Program during the summer months for middle school and high school youth who are in need of positive youth development and/or socialization, or a youth that needs supervision while the parent is not in the home.
+South Windsor Youth & Family Services offers the Rising Stars Summer Community Service Program during the summer months for middle school and high school youth who are in need of positive youth development and/or socialization.

 Each session is two weeks long, Monday through Friday from 9:00 am to 2:00 pm.
 Lunch is provided.
 Morning and afternoon transportation is available.
 Transportation to the community service site is provided.